Robert G. Ingersoll (1833-1899); orator, attorney, politician

 Humility is the one thing that seperates the good from... the not so good. :)

-Diana S. about 3 years ago from Mesa, Az
+Diana S. over 3 years ago from Mesa, Az

 Humility is, to me, the grandest of all virtues and values.
 It stands well on it's own but also enhances all the others.